 Wondering how to make money from travel blogging?
 In this article, I will be sharing different ways how I do it, and from my experience what I suggest and what I don’t.
 So let’s read ahead…

 One of the frequently asked questions that travel bloggers come across is how do travel bloggers make money from blogging, and it is only natural for someone to ask so.
 I mean travelling is an expensive hobby.
 You plan a one-week holiday from Delhi to Goa and you end up spending 20,000 Rupees, at the very least.

-But if you dedicatedly work on your blog, you eventually start reaping the benefits.
+If you dedicatedly work on your blog, you eventually start making money out of it.
 Most bloggers who blog full-time start making money during the first year of their blogging-stint.
 Though of course, the money generated is often never enough, and most bloggers have to rely on other sources of income (for example, I initially relied on freelancing to make money, and now I have a travel business established in the mountains that contributes to my travel needs — Read: How I Make Money Travel Blogging) there are still enough ways of generating revenues from your blog.

 Different bloggers moreover use different ways of making money.
 And before I disclose all the ways I know of (or have tried in the past) let me put a word of warning first.
-If your goal of starting a travel blog is making money — don’t even bother starting!
+If your goal of starting a travel blog is making money, don’t even bother starting!
 Because there are far easier ways of making money online than blogging.
 I would only recommend travel blogging if your goal is to travel and you enjoy writing about your journeys.
 Travel blogging is more about following your passion for travel than seeking ways of making money.

 So if you still want to be a full-time travel blogger, this is how to make money from travel blogging…